Staplehurst School

 Part B: Extra-curricular music

-We are fortunate to have a designated music room, with lots of space to rehearse, have lessons in and perform.
+We are fortunate to have several music areas, with lots of space to rehearse, have lessons in and perform.
 There is a vast selection of percussion and tuned instruments in school including djembe drums, pianos and keyboards, recorders (of all sizes) guitars and ukuleles.

 At the school on a Saturday morning, Staplehurst Music Centre (an independent village music school) run a range of individual instrumental lessons and ensemble opportunities, including a rock band and chamber group.